apache/airflow/docs/helm-chart/manage-dags-files.rst

 them has different characteristics, so you need to carefully test and monitor your filesystem to make sure those undesired side effects do not affect you.
-Those effects might change over time or depend on parameters like how often the files are being scanned by the Dag File Processor, the number and complexity of your DAGs, how remote and how distributed your persistent volumes are, how many IOPS you allocate for some of the filesystem (usually highly paid feature of such filesystems is how many IOPS you can get) and many other factors.
+Those effects might change over time or depend on parameters like how often the files are being scanned by the Dag File Processor, the number and complexity of your Dags, how remote and how distributed your persistent volumes are, how many IOPS you allocate for some of the filesystem (usually highly paid feature of such filesystems is how many IOPS you can get) and many other factors.